I have finally gotten around to decorating the foyer for Christmas!

-I had carpal tunnel surgery a couple of weeks ago on my right hand, and that has slowed me down just a bit, so I’m just now getting the decorating finished.
+After having carpal tunnel surgery a couple of weeks ago on my right hand, I’ve been going a bit slower than normal, so I’m just now getting the decorating finished.

-Bringing some Christmas spirit into the foyer was pretty easy by using fresh pine garland, white lights, and some vintage pieces that I’ve had for years.
+Bringing some Christmas spirit into the foyer was pretty easy this year, simply by using fresh pine garland, white lights, and some vintage pieces that I’ve had for years.

 I added a couple of of gold Christmas ornaments to the bottom of the stair railing for a little bit of glam at the beginning of the hand rail.

-Her wings were missing when I bought her, but I was able to find some gilded metal wings, and with a little modification, they fit perfectly on her back now.
+Her wings were missing when we found her, but I was able to find some gilded metal wings, and with a little modification, they fit perfectly on her back now.

 I stood her on an old salvaged plaster capital in order to elevate her to about six feet.
 She has a staff that holds a candle and I topped her with a gilded crown.
 She’s chippy, and a bit shabby, and I absolutely cherish her.